rricharz/pi-top-setup/README.md

 ![Alt text](config.png?raw=true "menu item")

+**Additional tools to debug problems with the device manager**

+If you install pi-top Configuration (instructions above), the following additional tools are also installed:

+*pt-log* displays the log of pt-device-manager (current session).

+*pt-devices* displays the current host device and peripherals handled by pt-device-manager.

 **Enable the brightness keys on the keyboard**

 Thanks to @m-roberts and @o355 for help to get this to work.